 Francesca Albrezzi has worked with museums for over a decade, including the Smithsonian’s National Museum of American History (Washington, D.C.), the Institut national d’histoire de l’art (Paris, France), the Los Angeles County Museum of Art, and the Getty Research Institute (Los Angeles, California).
 She is currently pursuing her Doctoral degree in the Department of World Arts and Cultures/Dance at the University of California – Los Angeles (UCLA), as well as a Digital Humanities Graduate Certificate through UCLA’s Center for Digital Humanities.
 Her dissertation interrogates modes of publishing, display, and information capture in museums and archives that illustrate a break from “traditional” models, and argues that digital modalities provide a distinctly different paradigm for epistemologies of art and culture that offer greater contextualized understandings.
 Specifically, she is interested in spectrums of immersive experience within GLAM organizations as offered by technologies such as virtual reality, augmented reality, and 360 photo and video capture.
 Albrezzi also has significant experience developing digital tools, such as The Getty Scholars’ Workspace™ for conducting collaborative arts research and preservation.
 She is a HASTAC Scholar, has taught within the field of Digital Humanities for four years at UCLA, and helped to produce an online digital art history textbook.

-Lindsay Dupertuis is a Ph.D. candidate specializing in Italian Renaissance art and digital art history.
+Lindsay Dupertuis has recently completed her Ph.D. in Art History at the University of Maryland.
+She specializes in early modern Italian art, particularly domestic and decorative arts, and in digital art history.
 Her current research focuses on the intersection of the decorative arts and literary culture during the fifteenth and sixteenth centuries.
-Her dissertation project, “Istoriato Maiolica and the Virtues of Reading in Renaissance Urbino and Beyond,” utilizes a large dataset of istoriato maiolica to consider production practices and artist education in the duchy of Urbino and beyond.
-More broadly, she is concerned with issues of gender, class, (dis)ability, and vernacular culture in Renaissance Italy.
+Her dissertation project, “Istoriato Maiolica and the Virtues of Reading in Renaissance Urbino and Beyond,” utilizes a large dataset of istoriato maiolica to consider intertextuality, reception, and interpretation among artists and elite consumers alike.
+More broadly, she is concerned with issues of gender, class, (dis)ability, and vernacular culture in early modern Europe.
 Lindsay has been awarded an Ann G. Wylie Dissertation Completion Fellowship from the University of Maryland for Fall 2020.
 During the 2018-19 academic year, she was as a Graduate Curatorial Intern in the Dept. of Sculpture and Decorative Arts at the J. Paul Getty Museum.
 In the past, she has held internships at the National Gallery of Art and the Walters Art Museum.

 …Professor of Art History and Director of Wired!
 Lab for Digital Art History & Visual Culture…